- Our Whistle-stop Tour of New York City with Kids Part Two: Where We Stayed and Ate

 A recent study entitled the Southampton Women’s survey involving more than 600 mothers and children looked at the effect of levels of vitamin D in late pregnancy on the muscle strength of children by age 4.

 The researchers used blood samples from the mother to assess levels of vitamin D in late pregnancy and at age four their child’s hand grip strength was assessed.
 The researchers did take account of possible other factors which may influence the results such as child gender, height, milk intake, age of mother at delivery and social class among others and still came to the conclusion that higher levels of vitamin D in pregnancy influence muscle development at age 4 and that those with higher vitamin D levels had children with stronger hand grips.
+Here are some motherhood tips that you could get from experts that know what is the best during this crucial period.

 In the UK the Department of Health recommend that those who are pregnant and breastfeeding take a daily supplement which contains 10 micrograms of Vitamin D but the research found that less than 10% of participants were taking the required amount with averages only around the 3.4 micrograms a day.